ateijelo/alamesa-db-share/README.md

    manually advertise the existence of the service from another Mac or Linux computer.
 If you don't have any Mac or Linux computer around, I'm sorry for your loss.

+There's some more info in [this post](http://www.ateijelo.com/blog/2016/08/07/alamesa-db-share) in my blog.